simoncblyth/opticks/notes/issues/csg_deep_trees.rst

 Code generation with tboolean-sc

-* this one would really benefit from cylinder inner radius support
+* this one would really benefit from cylinder inner radius support , DID NOT DO THAT : JUST USING BILEAF BALANCING

 ::